-Lease a Printer
+Lease or Rent a Printer

-Lease a Printer
+Rent or Lease a Printer for your Business

 Looking at leasing, renting or buying a printer for your office?
 There are many things to consider before making the decision.
 For many businesses, purchasing a printer outright is a massive expense, with prices ranging from a few hundred pounds, up to tens of thousands of pounds.